Cognigy/Documentation/docs/insights/dashboards/engagement.md

 ### Positive Ratings over Time

-Indicates the total number of Positive Ratings given as feedback by the end user.
+Displays the total number of Positive Ratings given as feedback by the end user.

 Source table: